-- A popular name for the residual component of animal behaviour not explained by a psychopathically self-regarding an economic model.
+A popular name for the residual component of animal behaviour not explained by a monomaniacally self-regarding model of agents.

 In case (2) we can file it next to “individual free will”, “will of the people”, and “selfishness”, as one of those irritating terms with implied air quotes that it is polite to pause to acknowledge doesn’t mean anything before proceeding to argue as if it does.
 That is, while I find “altruism” a defective framing, it is at least a good juncture to muse about what we do attempt to optimise, and at what scale, and how we talk about that.